 Alopecia Areata is an autoimmune disorder that causes loss of hair.
-In most of the cases, the hair falls out in small patches on the scalp.
-However it can be more extreme in some cases, resulting in the complete loss of hair on the scalp (alopecia totails) or even more extreme cases, loss of hair in the entire body (alopecia universalis).
+In most cases, the hair falls out in small patches on the scalp.
+However, it can be more extreme in some cases, resulting in the complete loss of hair on the scalp (alopecia totails) or even more extreme cases, loss of hair in the entire body (alopecia universalis).
 Over 6 million people are affected by this disorder in the United States.

 The exact cause of this disorder is still unknown but it is believed that it is an autoimmune disorder, in which the body’s defense system wrongly attacks the hair follicles, a sac from which hair grows.
 The possible causes of alopecia and most believed among the scientists are genetics and family history.
 One in five people with this disorder has a family member who has also developed alopecia.
 It is a common belief that stress is one of the causes of alopecia areata, but there is almost no scientific evidence that stress causes this disease.

 The only noticeable symptom of alopecia areata is hair loss, and regrowth of the hair may or may not occur.
 Most of the cases include hair loss in the areas of the head and face, leaving the body to the most extreme cases of alopecia.
 The hair loss can take little time, developing in just a few days or it can take weeks.
 The area of the hair loss can be itching or burning before the hair starts to fall.

 This disorder is not a sign of a serious or a life-threatening disease.
 Half of the patients with alopecia areata recover within a year but many will experience other episodes of alopecia during their lifetime, and around 10% of people will develop alopecia totalis or alopecia universalis.